 Prescriptions can now be sent directly to patients via SMS or email using electronic prescribing (or uploaded to their Active Script List if they are enrolled).
 Read more about electronic prescribing and access fact sheets for GPs and patients on the RACGP website.
 Patients can forward their electronic prescription to their local pharmacy for dispensing and request the medicine is delivered, or forward to a family member or carer to pick up.

-Patients can also arrange for a family member or carer to pick up a paper prescription from the practice and have it delivered (ensuring isolation requirements are maintained).
+Patients can also arrange for a family member or carer to pick up a paper prescription from the practice and have it delivered.

 Mental health support